Armstrongism

 Armstrong taught that most of the basic doctrines and teachings of mainstream Christianity were based on traditions, including absorbed pagan concepts and rituals (i.e. religious syncretism), rather than the Judeo-Christian Bible.
 His teachings have consequently been the source of much controversy.
-Shortly after Armstrong's death in 1986, the Worldwide Church of God started revising its core beliefs towards the concepts, doctrines, and creeds of mainstream Christianity.
+Shortly after Armstrong's death in 1986, the Worldwide Church of God started revising its core beliefs toward the concepts, doctrines, and creeds of mainstream Christianity.
 This resulted in many ministers and members leaving the WCG to start or join other churches, many of which continue to believe and teach Armstrong's doctrines to one degree or another.
-Eventually, the WCG changed its name in 2009 to Grace Communion International (GCI).
+In 2009, the WCG changed its name to Grace Communion International (GCI).
 Today, the official doctrinal position of GCI is mainstream evangelical, although there are still GCI ministers and members who do not fully embrace all of the changes.

 Doctrinal differences

 Some of Armstrong's identifiable doctrines are in addition to or are different from traditional mainstream Christian doctrines.
 Many groups and churches which splintered in the aftermath of doctrinal changes within the Worldwide Church of God continue to hold many or all of these teachings of Armstrong.